Purchases made through links may earn us a small commission, at no extra cost to you.

 “I hope we come away from Havana with some good stories,” I eagerly said to Mike as our bus pulled away from the airport.

-I was excited to be in Cuba, a country I was very curious about, and especially enthusiastic about visiting Havana, the lively capital city.
+I was excited to be visiting Cuba for the first time, a country I was very curious about.
+I was especially enthusiastic about spending 3 days in Havana, the lively capital city.
 I didn’t want to have a superficial experience in Cuba- I wanted to go beyond the beautiful beaches, delve deep and learn about the country and its people.
 I was hoping to mingle with the locals, since I’d heard they were so friendly, have some chats and return home with a more complete understanding of the country.

 Less than five minutes after setting foot outside our hotel, my wish came true.

 It was almost midnight and we had just settled into our hotel.
 Our room overlooked the Malecón, a seven kilometre long seafront promenade, popular with romantic young couples.
 We decided to go and take a quick look at the ocean waves crashing up against the wall before we went to bed.

 There was no one else around on this particular stretch of the Malecón, and it was shrouded in darkness since the street lights were out.
 Mike and I stood with our backs to the road, looking out into the infinite blackness of the ocean.